Home | PublicationsEncyclopedia | Twine, William Henry

 TWINE, WILLIAM HENRY (1864–1933).

-Lawyer and crusading editor of the Muskogee Cimeter, William Henry Twine, known as "the Black Tiger," was born December 10, 1864, in Red House, Madison County, Kentucky, to Thomas J. and Lizzie Twine.
+Lawyer and crusading editor of the Muskogee Cimeter, William Henry Twine, known as "the black Tiger," was born December 10, 1864, in Red House, Madison County, Kentucky, to Thomas J. and Lizzie Twine.
 Thomas Twine, a runaway slave who was part African American and part American Indian, worked as a wheelright and constructed wagons.
 Lizzie, described as being a "straight born African," was a renowned baker.
 She encouraged sales of her goods by cooking prizes in them, such as rings, for the customers to find.
 Soon after emancipation the Twine family moved from Kentucky to Xenia, Ohio.
 Young William Twine received his education in Xenia, and after he graduated, he began a teaching career in Richmond, Indiana.
 He later moved to Mexia, Texas, to teach.
 There he married Mittie Almira Richardson in 1889, and their union would produce six sons.

 On September 22, 1891, the Twines were among twenty thousand who made the Sac and Fox Land Run into Oklahoma Territory.
 Twine's 160-acre homestead was near Chandler, where he taught school.
-He was admitted to the Oklahoma Territory Bar on October 31, 1891, and he organized the territory's first black law firm with partners G. W. F. Sawner and E. I. Saddler.
+He was admitted to the Oklahoma Territory Bar on October 31, 1891, and he organized the territory's first African American law firm with partners G. W. F. Sawner and E. I. Saddler.
 In 1897 the family moved to Guthrie.

 After 1894 the work of the Dawes Commission attracted a number of lawyers to Indian Territory, and Twine soon moved his family to the Muskogee area.
 They joined a new settlement that was growing on land belonging to John Rector, a Creek Freedman.
 Located one mile east of present Taft, this community was named in honor of Twine.